Bifurcations and multistability in inducible three-gene toggle switch networks

-We begin in Section II by defining our model for the three-gene toggle switch, and how to mathematically incorporate the regulatory activity of transcription factors as allosterically-inducible proteins.
-From this initial framework, Section III then demonstrates the different types of dynamics possible as inducer concentrations rise.
+We begin in Section II by defining our model for the three-gene toggle switch, and showing how it mathematically incorporates the regulatory activity of transcription factors as allosterically-inducible proteins.
+From this initial framework, Section III demonstrates the different dynamics that become possible as inducer concentrations rise.
 In Section IV we highlight how the thresholds, i.e., bifurcations, that separate different dynamic regimes shift when perturbed away from an initial assumed symmetry in gene interactions.
-Section V explores the impacts of additional induction and self-activation on the complexity of dynamics and the number of stable steady states possible for the three-gene toggle switch.
-In the latter case in particular, we find that the biological interpretation of the mechanism for dual repression and self-activation, whether involving binding exclusivity or the effector's role, can significantly affect the types of dynamics that unfold.
-In so doing, our work sheds light on the complexity of dynamics possible from simple changes in modeling choices, and on just how precisely inducer concentrations must be tuned under different conditions for a system to access various dynamic regimes.
-The diverse range of input-output responses demonstrated across the different three-gene networks presented here only further underscores the importance of understanding how these results generalize to higher-order gene regulatory architectures.
+Section V explores the impact of self-activation on the complexity of dynamics and the number of stable steady states possible for our three-gene switch.
+In particular, we find that the biological interpretation of dual repression and self-activation, whether arising from binding exclusivity or the effector's role, can significantly affect the types of dynamics that unfold.
+In so doing, our work sheds light on the complexity of dynamics possible from simple modeling choices, and on just how precisely inducer concentrations must be tuned under different conditions for a system to access various dynamic regimes.
+The diverse range of input-output responses demonstrated across the different three-gene networks presented here motivates further study of how our results generalize to higher-order gene regulatory architectures.